Tikhov (lunar crater)

 Tikhov is an eroded lunar impact crater on the Moon's far side.
 It is nearly attached to the east-southeastern outer rim of the larger crater Avogadro.
 About one crater diameter the east-northeast of Tikhov is the equally worn crater Emden, and to south-southeast lies the younger Tsinger.

-This feature has been battered by subsequent impacts, leaving a series of smaller craters along the rim, inner wall, and floor of the crater.
+This formation dates to the Nectarian period on the lunar geologic timescale.
+It has been battered by subsequent impacts, leaving a series of smaller craters along the rim, inner wall, and floor of the crater.
 The most recent of these impacts are several small, cup-shaped craters along the eastern rim and inner wall and floor.
 As a result of this wear, the outer rim is rounded and uneven, although the circular nature of the rim can still be discerned.